ETC-A/etca-spec/extensions/mode-control-register.md

 `INVLPG` additionally invalidates global entries for the addressed page regardless of CID.

-Implementations are recommended to _only_ invalidate the entries described above, but are permitted to invalidate more, including possibly every entry.
+Hard paging implementations are recommended to _only_ invalidate the entries described above, but are permitted to invalidate more, including possibly every entry.
-This does not need to be consistent; a compliant implementation may invalidate only the necessary implementations on one use but invalidate the whole TLB on the next, or invalidate the whole TLB only when the instructions executes on a Tuesday, etc.
+This does not need to be consistent; a compliant implementation may invalidate only the necessary implementations on one use but invalidate the whole TLB on the next, or invalidate the whole TLB only when the instruction executes on a Tuesday, etc.

+Soft paging implementation must only invalidate the entries described above.

 When `MODE[VM]=0`, the instruction must still invalidate TLB entries;
 this can be used by software to determine if a soft paging implementation